Lwówek Śląski railway station

-Lwówek Śląski is a railway station in Lwówek Śląski, Poland.
-The station was established on 15 October 1885, along with the construction of the line from Gryfów Śląski.
+Lwówek Śląski is a disused railway station in Lwówek Śląski, Lower Silesian Voivodeship, Poland.
+The station opened in 1885, along with the construction of the line from Gryfów Śląski.
 It used to play a significant role in passenger traffic as a railway junction, from which lines branched out in four directions: to Gryfów Śląski, Jelenia Góra, Jerzmanice-Zdrój, and Zebrzydowa.

+It closed in 2018.
 The station belongs to the regional division of Polish State Railways in Wrocław and the Railway Line Plant in Wałbrzych.

 Location

 The station is located in the central part of Lwówek Śląski, east of the Old Town, approximately 600 m from Freedom Square.
 It is bordered by Andrzej Struga Street (to the east), Betleja Street (provincial road no. 364, to the south), and Dworcowa and Rzeczna streets (to the west).
 Administratively, the station is situated in the Lower Silesian Voivodeship, in Lwówek County, within Gmina Lwówek Śląski.

 The station is located at an elevation of 211 m above sea level.